Gaius Iulius Verus Maximinus

 At that time, Maximin was marching with his troops to Rome in order to suppress the revolt and pacify the Senate.
 Unexpectedly, Aquileia closed the gates to Maximinus, which forced his forces to siege the city in 238 CE.
 However, as it turned out, the siege was more hostile to the attackers.
 Hunger and disease plagued Maximin’s soldiers to such an extent that the legionaries began to show insubordination and disloyalty.

 Unexpectedly, in April 238 CE, soldiers of the II Parthica legion in their camp murdered Maximinus, his son and the ruler’s henchmen.
 Their heads were cut off, piled and driven to Rome on horseback.
 Thus Pupienus and Balbinus became the undisputed rulers of the Empire.

-The reign of Maximinus Trak is considered the beginning of the so-called “Crisis of the Third Age”, which was marked by the internal and external weakness of the state, sometimes on the verge of collapse.
-In the years 235-284 CE there was a crisis which included: external invasions of barbarians and Sassanids, internal struggles for power and economic collapse.
+The reign of Maximinus Thrax is considered the beginning of the so-called “Crisis of the Third Age”, which was marked by the internal and external weakness of the state, sometimes on the verge of collapse.
+In the years 235-284 CE there was a crisis that included: external invasions of barbarians and Sassanids, internal struggles for power and economic collapse.